 What we’ll cover:

-You’ve probably at least heard of the two main types of Individual Retirement Accounts (IRAs): Traditional and Roth.
+You’ve probably at least heard of the two main types of Individual Retirement Accounts (IRAs): Traditional IRA and Roth IRA.

 The reason there’s a lot of hype around these?
-Both could help you save money for the future while potentially offering some tax advantages.
+Both Traditional and Roth IRAs could help you save money for the future while potentially offering some tax advantages.
 It’s a win-win.

-With IRAs, like all retirement accounts, the goal is the same: You put money into that account (contributions), that money generally grows over time (your earnings), and then you take that money out (withdrawals) in retirement so you can pay for all those golf rounds (or whatever you want).
+With IRAs, like all retirement accounts, the goal is the same: You put money into that account (contributions), that money generally grows over time (your earnings), and then you take that money out (withdrawals) in retirement.

 When it comes to taxes, here’s the main difference between a Roth vs. Traditional IRA: